makerdao/mips/MIP9/mip9.md

 Defines the possible outcomes from the community greenlight process.

-**MIP9c3: The Community Greenlight Requirements** Defines the responsibilities of the Governance Facilitators in the community greenlight process.
+**MIP9c3: The Community Greenlight Requirements** Defines the responsibilities of the relevant Core Unit Facilitators in the community greenlight process.

-**MIP9c4: Community Greenlight Poll Template**
-Defines a governance poll template to be used in the on-chain Community Greenlight poll.
+**MIP9c4: Community Greenlight Poll Recommendations** Provides a recommendation for the on-chain Community Greenlight poll.

 ## Motivation